cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

 The ICS 20 token denominations are represented by the form `{ics20Port}/{ics20Channel}/{denom}`, where `ics20Port` and `ics20Channel` are an ICS 20 port and channel on the current chain for which the funds exist.
 The prefixed port and channel pair indicate which channel the funds were previously sent through.
 Implementations are responsible for correctly parsing the IBC trace information from the base denomination.
 The way the reference ICS 20 implementation in ibc-go handles this is by taking advantage of the fact that it automatically generates channel identifiers with the format `channel-{n}`, where `n` is a integer greater or equal than 0.
 It can then correctly parse out the IBC trace information from the base denom which may have slashes, but will not have a substring of the form `{transfer-port-name}/channel-{n}`.
 If this assumption is broken, the trace information will be parsed incorrectly (i.e. part of the base denom will be misinterpreted as trace information).
 Thus chains must make sure that base denominations do not have the ability to create arbitrary prefixes that can mock the ICS 20 logic.

 A sending chain may be acting as a source or sink zone.
 When a chain is sending tokens across a port and channel which are not equal to the last prefixed port and channel pair, it is acting as a source zone.
 When tokens are sent from a source zone, the destination port and channel will be prefixed onto the denomination (once the tokens are received) adding another hop to a tokens record.
 When a chain is sending tokens across a port and channel which are equal to the last prefixed port and channel pair, it is acting as a sink zone.
 When tokens are sent from a sink zone, the last prefixed port and channel pair on the denomination is removed (once the tokens are received), undoing the last hop in the tokens record.
 A more complete explanation is [present in the ibc-go implementation](https://github.com/cosmos/ibc-go/blob/457095517b7832c42ecf13571fee1e550fec02d0/modules/apps/transfer/keeper/relay.go#L18-L49).

+The memo is not parsed by the ICS20 application and may be used for external users or higher-level middleware and smart contracts.
+If the memo is intended to be used within the state machine, it must be in JSON dictionary format with the relevant information keyed for the intended user.

+The forwardingPath of the packet data is the path to the final destination of the tokens after they reach the immediate destination chain specified by the packet's channel identifiers.
+The forwardingPath may be specified as a list of port/channel identifier tuples prefixed by `channels:` or a list of chainIDs that will be resolved with an on-chain registry prefixed by `chains:`.
+The chainID specification may be unsupported, in which case the implementation should return an error acknowledgement.
+A special keyword: `origin` may be prefixed to the forwardingInfo list to instruct the forwarding logic to first unwind the token path to the origin chain before continuing with forwarding.
+If the specified forwardingPath is supported, the implementation will forward the path along one hop forward and asynchronously write the acknowledgement once the forwarded packet has returned.

+Example valid forwardingPaths:
+- `channels:transfer/channel-3/transfer/channel-2/transfer/channel-300`: On each receiving chain, the implementation will pop a (srcPortID, srcChannelID) from the front of the list, resolve to a channel, and then forward the tokens along.
+Once the forwardingPath is empty, it will send to specified receiver which must be a valid address at the final destination.
+- `channels:origin/transfer/channel-4`: This forwardingPath is similar to the above, but it will first unwind the tokens to their origin chain before executing the logic described above.
+- `channels:origin`: This will simply unwind the tokens to their origin chain and send to the intended receiver.
+- `chains:cosmoshub/osmosis/juno`: On each receiving chain the implementation must first consult its local chain registry to resolve the chainID to a source port and source channel, then it will forward the tokens along that channel.
+Once the forwardingPath is empty, it will send to specified receiver which must be a valid address at the final destination.
+- `chains:origin/juno/osmosis`: Similar to the previous logic, it will first unwind to the origin before resolving the first chainID and forwarding along the returned channel to forward along the rest of the path.
+- `chains:origin`: The tokens will be unwound to the origin and sent to intended receiver.
+Note this does not require any read from a chain registry.

 The acknowledgement data type describes whether the transfer succeeded or failed, and the reason for failure (if any).